chobbledotcom/vegan-prestwich/place/nonnas.md

 delivery: false

 ---

+[December 2022:](https://www.facebook.com/groups/veganprestwich/posts/1821901864853888/) "I’ve just had this huge slice of vegan chocolate and raspberry cake at Nona’s.
+I also bought all the cheese for my vegan cheese board for Xmas"

+"I have had that cake and it is incredible!
+I also got the Herby goats 'I am nut ok' for Xmas day ✨ god bless Nonna's!!"

 [October 2022](https://www.facebook.com/groups/veganprestwich/posts/1779032682474140) "👋 I just wanted to give a massive shout out to Nonna's Delicatessen for their new vegan cheese range from I AM NUT OK.
 I’ve tried so many bad vegan cheeses I almost gave up, but so glad I didn’t!
 I’ve only tried the herby goat’s cheese so far but will definitely be going back and trying all the others ❤️"